Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Introduction

-First, we treat the problem of inferring each module's importance from the performance of generated sub-models as an under-determined regression problem.
-This enables us to estimate the importance of a large number of modules by exploring a manageable number of random sub-models.
-This is unlike past perturbative approaches, which prohibitively require roughly as many sub-models as there are modules to select from \cite{ancona2020shapley}, making them intractable for LLMs.
-Next, instead of instantiating sub-models by dropping modules with equal likelihood \citep{kang2023fashapley}, we use informative priors derived from work on unstructured pruning \citep{han2015deep, sun2023wanda}.
-We thus obtain better estimates of module relevance with fewer evaluated sub-models.
-Finally, unlike past gradient-free approaches that greedily make pruning decisions layer-by-layer \citep{dekhovich2021neural, nova2023gradientfree, sun2023wanda}, \methodname~takes a holistic view to preserve the accuracy of the pruned model: modules across layers are removed and evaluated together and relevance scores are computed globally to make pruning decisions.
-To the best of our knowledge, these ingredients taken together make \methodname~the first successful attempt at scaling gradient-free structured pruning to LLMs.
+We make this perturbative approach tractable through several key innovations.
+First, we formulate module importance estimation as an underdetermined regression problem, allowing us to infer the importance of a large number of modules by exploring a manageable number of random sub-models.
+This fundamentally differs from previous perturbative approaches, which require evaluating approximately as many sub-models as there are modules~\citep{ancona2020shapley}, making them intractable for LLMs.
+Second, we use informative priors derived from existing pruning approaches~\citep{han2015deep, sun2023wanda, an2024fluctuation} to guide sub-model exploration, yielding better estimates of module relevance with fewer evaluations, instead of instantiating sub-models by dropping modules with equal likelihood \citep{kang2023fashapley}.
+Finally, unlike prior approaches that prune layer-by-layer~\citep{dekhovich2021neural, nova2023gradientfree, sun2023wanda, ling2024slimgpt}, \methodname~takes a holistic view across the entire model: modules across layers are removed and evaluated together, with relevance scores computed globally to make pruning decisions that better preserve accuracy than the sub-optimality of localized methods.

-We conduct several experiments that demonstrate \methodname's efficacy. \methodname, which uses only forward passes for pruning, achieves comparable performance to 2:4 semi-structured sparsity with Wanda \citep{sun2023wanda} ($0.75\times$ speedup after fine-tuning with LoRA\citep{hu2021lora}) whilst also speeding up inference by up to $1.58\times$ compared to the parent model.
-Even when compared to SoTA gradient-based structured pruning methods like LLM-Pruner and LoRAPrune, \methodname~outperforms these methods---on 4 out of 6 evaluation settings in our experiments.
-We also use \methodname~to prune the $\sim$3B Phi-2 \citep{li2023textbooks} model to a $\sim$1.8B model that outperforms the best sub-2B parameter model on the Huggingface Open LLM leaderboard on 4 out of 6 tasks as of the time of submission.
-Based on these strong results and its usability under real-world memory constraints, we view \methodname~as a significant contribution to unlocking the power of LLMs for a broader spectrum of practitioners facing diverse hardware constraints.